xinu-os/xinu/docs/features/USB.rst

 Controllers are not standardized by the USB specification itself, which is why this abstraction layer is needed.
-USB Host Controllers include those compliant with the UHCI, OHCI, or EHCI specifications, as well as nonstandard ones such as the Synopsys DesignWare High-Speed USB 2.0 OTG Controller used on the Raspberry Pi.
+USB Host Controllers include those compliant with the UHCI, OHCI, or EHCI specifications, as well as nonstandard ones such as the :doc:`/arm/rpi/Synopsys-USB-Controller` used on the :doc:`/arm/rpi/Raspberry-Pi`.

 The very first step is to determine whether Xinu already supports the USB Host Controller for the hardware under consideration.
 If so, you can use that code,